PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/progress.md

   - ✅ Created domain models and repository interfaces
   - ✅ Implemented application layer with state management
   - ✅ Created repository implementation
-  - 🚧 Building UI components and screens
+  - ✅ Built main UI components and screens
+    - ✅ Implemented OnboardingHeader widget
+    - ✅ Created OnboardingNextButton with gradient background
+    - ✅ Implemented OnboardingDotIndicator with proper styling
+    - ✅ Applied color schemes from design
+  - 🚧 Adding animations and transitions (In Progress)
   - ❌ Writing tests for the feature
   - ❌ Implementing persistence of onboarding status